Jeff Yau

 • [2023] HKCFI 7; [2023] HKCFI 565 — discharge of an ex parte Mareva injunction for US$150 million fraud claim involving the largest motor insurer in Hong Kong (led by Robert Whitehead SC)

-• [2022] HKCFI 1362 — obtaining an interim stay and variation of a disclosure order (led by Robert Pang SC)
+• [2022] HKCFI 1362 — interim stay and variation of a disclosure order (led by Robert Pang SC)

-• Realord Group Holdings Limited & Anor v Win Dynamic Limited & Anor (HCA 716/2021) — acting for the plaintiffs in enforcing a deed of gift under which an offeree undertook to advance the whole consideration of over HK$250 million under a voluntary general offer to the company (led by Jin Pao SC and with Vincent Chen)
+• Realord Group Holdings Limited & Anor v Win Dynamic Limited & Anor (HCA 716/2021) — enforcement of a deed of gift under which an offeree undertook to advance the whole consideration of over HK$250 million under a voluntary general offer to the subject company (led by Jin Pao SC and with Vincent Chen)

-• Li Ngan Kwan v Gao Li Hui & Anor (HCA 276/2007) — acting for the 1st Defendant in defending a claim to set aside a gift of a controlling interest in a hotel in Shenzhen of a value of over RMB¥300 million on the ground of forgery and breach of fiduciary duties (with Andrew Mak)
+• Li Ngan Kwan v Gao Li Hui & Anor (HCA 276/2007) — setting aside of a gift of a controlling interest in a hotel in Shenzhen of a value of over RMB¥300 million involving forgery and breach of fiduciary duties (with Andrew Mak)

-• Agostino Gallucci v Marco Toscano & Ors (HCA 199/2017) — acting for a minority shareholder of a BVI company in enforcing a right of pre-emption under a shareholders’ agreement governed by Hong Kong law, which has been triggered by a sale and purchase agreement governed by Italian law (sole advocate)
+• Agostino Gallucci v Marco Toscano & Ors (HCA 199/2017) — enforcement of right of pre-emption under a shareholders’ agreement governed by Hong Kong law by a minority shareholder of a BVI company, which was triggered by a sale and purchase agreement governed by Italian law (sole advocate)

-• Advising on and/or acting for parties in relation to (i) joint venture, partnership and shareholder disputes, and (ii) investment agreement disputes
+• Advising on and/or acting for parties in relation to (i) joint venture, partnership and shareholders disputes and (ii) investment agreement disputes

-• Dadra Inc. v Chan Choi Har Ivy [2023] HKCA 707 — interim stay of an imprisonment order pending appeal on the ground that the Court lacks jurisdiction to proceed with an Ord.49B examination vis-à-vis a bankrupt (sole advocate)
+• Dadra Inc. v Chan [2023] HKCA 707 — interim stay of an imprisonment order pending appeal on the ground that the Court lacks jurisdiction to proceed with an Ord.49B examination vis-à-vis a bankrupt (sole advocate)

-• Wu Ming Fat Simon v Ho Siu Lun Alan [2023] HKCFI 1088 — resisting setting-aside application of a statutory demand on the ground that no security has been created over the underlying debt and failure to state the same in the statutory demand does not render it invalid (sole advocate)
+• WMFS v HSLA [2023] HKCFI 1088 — setting-aside of a statutory demand on the ground that no security has been created over the underlying debt and failure to state the same in the statutory demand does not render it invalid (sole advocate)

 Will, Trusts, Probate & Mental Health